AdityaBahl/Pan-Card-Image-Tampering-Detection-Flask-App/README.md

 ## Conclusion

-In conclusion, a Pancard Image Tampering Detection Flask App can be a useful tool for detecting tampered PAN card images and preventing fraud and other illegal activities.
+In conclusion, a **_PAN card Image Tampering Detection Flask App_** can be a useful tool for detecting tampered PAN card images and preventing fraud and other illegal activities.
 However, there are several challenges and limitations that must be considered when developing such an app, including image quality, tamper detection accuracy, false positives and negatives, security, scalability, maintenance, and compliance with privacy laws and regulations.
 Additionally, the app may be limited by the resources available, such as computing power and storage, and the model may have limited performance and accuracy due to limited data.
 Despite the challenges and limitations, a Pancard Image Tampering Detection Flask App can help to improve the security and integrity of PAN card images and the government's identification process.

 ### MIT Licence